 Are you willing to leave a high paying position in which you feel undervalued, used and undetermined to open your own business or work for a non-profit for which you have great passion?
 What would need to change in your life to allow you to feel comfortable making that change?

 They say that a journey begins with the first step.
 We can analyze who we are and who we wish we were all day long but it isn’t until we take that first step that we begin to make a difference.
-It is like starting a new diet and exercise regime.
-We can think about it, talk about, read books about it, watch exercise videos, buy the equipment but it isn’t until we MAKE A CHOICE to do something different that we can begin to travel along the path to success.

 So what risks are you willing to take?